A Limit on the Total Lepton Number in the Universe from BBN and the CMB: Summary Conclusions

 We thank Julien Froustey and Cyril Pitrou for helpful discussions on solving the quantum kinetic equations.
 We are particularly grateful to Julien Froustey for generously providing comparison plots using their momentum-dependent code \texttt{NEVO}, which have proven extremely useful in understanding various aspects of the system.

 M.F.N. and S.S. would like to thank the CERN Theory group for hospitality and financial support while part of this work was performed.
+We acknowledge support from the DOE Topical Collaboration ``Nuclear Theory for New Physics,'' award No.~DE-SC0023663.
 M.F.N. is supported by the STFC under grant ST/X000605/1.
-S.S. acknowledges support from the DOE Topical Collaboration ``Nuclear Theory for New Physics,'' award No.~DE-SC0023663.
 S.S. was supported by the US Department of Energy Office and by the Laboratory Directed Research and Development (LDRD) program of Los Alamos National Laboratory under project numbers 20230047DR and 20250164ER.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of the U.S. Department of Energy (Contract No. 89233218CNA000001).
 We gratefully acknowledge the computer resources of the \textit{lxplus} cluster, funded and operated by CERN.

 \addtocontents{toc}{ }